simonbasle/bavrd-core/README.md

 BAVRD moduleRef entries are used to load the module's Vert.x Verticle (the code of the module).

 A BAVRD configuration should also include a "botName" entry and modules should include one Face module and at most one Brain module (respectively to receive/send chat commands and to store/retrieve persistent data).

+For now, running the bot is a bit rough around the edges : you will need maven and [vert.x](http://vertx.io/install.html) installed:
+ - build the project using maven : `mvn compile`
+ - go into the build's directory (`target/classes`)
+ - prepare a configuration file (see below), e.g. bavrd.json
+ - run the bot as a Vert.x verticle : `vertx run net.bavrd.core.MainBot -conf bavrd.json`
+ - you should see a log entry for the initialization of each module that you declared in the configuration

 ##Example of a BAVRD configuration (bavrd.json):